john-carroll-sw/chat-completions-function-calling-examples/README.md

 ### Description

 This repository contains simple examples of using function calling with the Chat Completions API.

+These basic examples in Python are designed to help those interested in learning about function calling.
+These examples serve as an introduction to the concept and its applications.

+The repository includes examples of parallel and sequential function calling, generating prompt suggestions, conversation summarization, and timed activation of assistant behavior.
+These examples aim to provide a practical understanding of function calling.

+For those seeking something more advanced, the repository also contains a more complex example that involves the integration of function calling, asynchronous programming, and streaming responses within a chat loop.
+It also covers the formatting and handling of server-client payloads, which is a crucial aspect of creating a chatbot experience.

 If you are unfamiliar with function calling here are some docs to get acquainted:

 - [Prompting Guide / function_calling](https://www.promptingguide.ai/applications/function_calling)
 - [OpenAI / function-calling](https://platform.openai.com/docs/guides/function-calling)
 - [Azure OpenAI / function-calling](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/function-calling?tabs=python)
 - [Ollama / functions](https://js.langchain.com/docs/integrations/chat/ollama_functions)

-The samples support multiple clients including OpenAI, AzureOpenAI, and Ollama.
-Please change the client using the `env.sample` to your needs.

 ## Files